hayk96/buggy-app-challenge/README.md

 - [ ] Configure a readiness probe for path `/health`
 - [ ] Configure a liveness probe on the TCP socket
 - [ ] Set requests and limits on the container resources
-- [ ] Expose the frontend application via ingress under
-- [ ] The frontend application must be accessible under `http://buggy-app.challenge:30088`
+- [ ] The frontend application must be accessible via ingress under `http://buggy-app.challenge:30088`

 **IMPORTANT: All resources must be defined in YAML manifests, to allow anyone to successfully set up and run the stack via kubectl apply -f ...**